offconvex/offconvex.github.io/_posts/2017-07-19-saddle-efficiency.md

 <img src="/assets/saddle_eff/strictsaddle.png" width="85%" alt="Strict and Non-strict Saddle Point" />
 </p>

-While non-strict saddle points can be flat in the valley, strict saddle points requires there *at least one direction* where the curvature is strictly negative.
-The presence of such a direction allows the possibility of a gradient-based algorithm to escape the saddle point.
+While non-strict saddle points can be flat in the valley, strict saddle points require that there is *at least one direction* along which the curvature is strictly negative.
+The presence of such a direction gives a gradient-based algorithm the possibility of escaping the saddle point.
 In general, distinguishing local minima and non-strict saddle points is *NP-hard*; therefore, we --- and previous authors --- focus on escaping *strict* saddle points.

 Formally, we make the following two standard assumptions regarding smoothness.